Star Wars: Dawn of the Jedi: Legacy

-Not along after its release, in April 2014, the comic and tie-in novel were declared non-canon due to Lucasfilm's redefining of the canon to make way for the sequel trilogy.
+Not long after its release, in April 2014, the comic and tie-in novel were declared non-canon due to Lucasfilm's redefining of the canon to make way for the sequel trilogy.

 In the 2021–2022 streaming series The Book of Boba Fett, Tatooine was canonically depicted as once having been an oceanic planet, as the comic had established.

+A film set during the early Dawn of the Jedi timeline is in development.